 Click the button at the bottom of the page to start your application!

-In 2021, the popular “Young Scientist Seminars Competition” is becoming the “Share Your Research (SYR) Competition.”
-Building on the successes of the previous editions of the program and our latest course “Share Your Research: How to Give a Good Talk,” we are growing to represent scientists from all early career stages, including faculty.
+The Share Your Research (SYR) Competition builds on the successes of the previous editions of the program and our latest course “Share Your Research: How to Give a Good Talk,” to provide focused, personalized science communication training and mentorship for scientists from all early career stages, including faculty.

 This year, we will offer our virtual professional development opportunity to eight winners.
 SYR participants will hone their scientific presentations and record a video of their talk with the help of iBiology’s professional science communication trainers, videographers and editors.
 Our team will train you in storytelling, slide building, delivery, virtual recording and more, and your final video will be shared with our global audience.
 Beyond improving your own science communication skills, you will develop a toolkit for guiding others in sharing their research.